DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-engaging-pupils-in-learning/autumn-week-4-mentor-materials.md

 Review and Plan 5 mins

-1. Start this session by briefly following up the actions that the mentee set at the end of last week’s session, which was to do some planning around consolidation, retrieval and spaced practice (inspired by Bob’s science lesson).
+1. Start this session by briefly following up the actions that the mentee set at the end of last week's session, which was to do some planning around consolidation, retrieval and spaced practice (inspired by Bob's science lesson).
 Ask your mentee to summarise:
    a. what they did
    b. the impact of this on pupil learning (including how they are evaluating this)
    c. what they will do going forward to build on these actions